CVE-2026-5902: Race in Google Chrome

 Technical Summary

-This vulnerability involves a race condition in the Media subsystem of Google Chrome on Android before version 147.0.7727.55.
-An attacker with control over the renderer process can exploit this flaw by delivering a specially crafted HTML page to corrupt media stream metadata.
-The issue is classified as low severity by Chromium security.
-The vulnerability is documented under CVE-2026-5902, but no CVSS score or explicit remediation details are provided in the available data.
-The vendor advisory link points to a stable channel update announcement but does not specifically mention this vulnerability or its patch status.
+This vulnerability involves a race condition (CWE-362) in the Media subsystem of Google Chrome on Android before version 147.0.7727.55.
+An attacker with control over the renderer process can exploit this flaw to corrupt media stream metadata via a specially crafted HTML page.
+The CVSS vector indicates the attack can be performed remotely without privileges or user interaction, resulting in high confidentiality, integrity, and availability impacts.
+The vulnerability is publicly disclosed with no explicit vendor remediation status provided in the advisory.

 Potential Impact